danieltjw/aifutures/README.md

 - Interested
     - Some will create representatives to interact with us
         - Some might be interested in our well-being
-            - may lead to the Partnership/Caretaker Scenario
+            - may lead to the Partnership Scenario

 We will initially attempt to align AIs to our values, but it may also be prudent to anticipate what an Artificial Super Intelligence's values might be to try and accommodate them.